Kinder moorland walk

 Look and listen out for ground nesting birds which feed and breed on Kinder Scout.
-One of the first signs of spring is the mournful call of curlews, who move from coastal areas to the hills to nest.
-Restoration work on the bogs aims to make these areas wetter.
-This will increase the craneflies and other insects that ground nesting birds such as curlew and golden plover chicks feed on.
+Restoration work on the peat bogs has improved the habitat for craneflies and other insects that ground nesting birds such as curlew and golden plover chicks feed on.
 Birds of prey like merlin and short-eared owls hunt over the heather and red grouse can be seen taking to the air noisily when disturbed.

 As you walk along the River Noe, you pass some ancient clough woodland on your left.
 Over the next few years we will be extending this woodland by planting trees up the clough, all the way to Jacob's Ladder.
 You will see more alder along the stream sides and further up the hillsides oak and mountain ash will be planted and possibly some local bay leaf willow.
 If you return in the spring you should be able to see and hear more birds such as woodpeckers, ring ouzels and willow warblers.

 Climb Jacob's Ladder.
 We aim to restore more native trees in this clough by planting and protecting young trees and seedlings from grazing animals.
 This old packhorse track crossed the moors and was a trade route for lead, coal, salt and wool from medieval times until the railway was built in 1894.